HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/navigator_element/wcm_dev_elements_navigator_display.md

 5. Select the number of siblings to display before the current site area.

-    !!!note
-        This setting applies to all site areas that include top-level site areas.
+    **Note:** This setting applies to all site areas that include top-level site areas.

 6. Select the number of siblings to display after the current site area.

-    !!!note
-        This setting applies to all site areas that include top-level site areas.
+    **Note:** This setting applies to all site areas that include top-level site areas.

 7. Select **Show Top Level Site Area** to display the top site area as the first navigator item.